KsPsD/juicy-jems/README.md

 ## Smart Contracts

+There are two smart contracts in the smartcontracts folder.
+One smart contract enables investment and swapping functionalities for the game, while the other provides an opportunity for game investors to draw random special items.

+In the first smart contract, ERC20 is used to create a token called stNPT, which corresponds to NPT tokens at a 1:1 ratio.
+Investors can receive stNPT tokens corresponding to the number of NPT tokens they invest.

+In the second smart contract, ERC1155 is used to issue a fixed quantity of game items.
+Game users who invest a certain amount are eligible to draw items based on probabilities implemented in the smart contract.
+Upon drawing an item, they receive the NFT of that item.

 ## Frontend

 The Client has three main pages; main page(/), investment page(/invest), and random box page(/shopping).
 And you can also navigate the pages with nav bar(header).